 - Fill out the online application form.

-- If you have attended a post-secondary institution since applying to UBC (exchange, summer explore, letter of permission, etc), please send an electronic copy of the transcript to firstname.lastname@example.org.
+- If you have attended a post-secondary institution other than UBC (exchange, summer explore, letter of permission, etc.), please send an electronic copy of your transcript to firstname.lastname@example.org.

-If you are accepted into the program, you will be notified by email by June 15, 2022.
+If you are accepted into the program, you will be notified via email before June 15, 2022.
 You will be asked whether or not you accept the offer of admission into the International Relations major.
-We will not be able to certify you as an International Relations major until your reply is received.
-Please make sure to check and respond to your offer email.
+We will not be able to add the International Relations specialization to your record until you have notified us you wish to accept the offer.
+Please make sure to check and respond to your offer email promptly as this will ensure you have sufficient time to course plan for the following Fall term.

-Students not admitted to the program will also be notified by email by June 15, 2022.
+Students not admitted to the program will also be notified by email before June 15, 2022.